MartinaB91/project1-html-css/README.md

 [Pexels](https://www.pexels.com/sv-se/): The picture in the hero-image is from Pexels.

+[Youtube](https://youtu.be/8K2auUWtN1U): The video on page Our Pelargoniums is from YouTube.
+#### Tools
+[Color matcher](https://coolors.co/image-picker): To get colors that goes well with the hero-image an external tool was used, this tool lets the user select color from image and is presented with a palette of matching colors.

+[Compressjpeg](https://compressjpeg.com/): Used for compressing images.

+[Converter Px to REM](https://nekocalc.com/px-to-rem-converter): Used for convert Px to rem

 [Reqtest](https://reqtest.com/testing-blog/how-to-write-effective-test-cases/): Used as guide for writing test cases.

-[w3scools image overlay](https://www.w3schools.com/howto/howto_css_image_overlay_title.asp): Used as a guide for creating the flower-name-image-overlay.

-[w3schools grid](https://www.w3schools.com/css/css_grid.asp): Used as guide when creating grid system on section Our Pelargoniums.

-[Youtube](https://youtu.be/8K2auUWtN1U): The video on page Our Pelargoniums is from YouTube.